5160d/WaniKanify-ReZero/docs/user-manual.md

 2. Add the sheet ID, tab name, and column headers in the import table.
 3. Press "Import" to fetch vocabulary.
 Progress and warnings appear inline; history records can be restored or deleted later.

+## Vocabulary refresh cadence
+- The extension refreshes WaniKani vocabulary automatically every 6 hours (Chrome alarms based) with a small initial delay after install/startup.
+- Each successful refresh sets a 6‑hour TTL; if a refresh fails, a temporary 5‑minute error cache is stored so a retry can occur sooner.
+- Changing your API token or clearing the cache forces the next access to perform a fresh fetch immediately.
+- Typical delay before newly added WaniKani words appear: average ~3 hours, worst case <6 hours unless you manually clear the cache.

 ## Audio playback
 - Enable audio in the Behavior tab and choose click or hover playback.
 - Playback respects per-site overrides and the audio volume slider.